Adopted by the Board August 24, 2021

-Generally, the policy of the Foundation is that all expenses should be “fair and reasonable” as measured by leadership, the community, and the standards for non-profit foundations.
-Historical approval of expenses does not obligate the Foundation to approval like expenses in the future.
+Generally, the Foundation’s policy is that all expenses should be “fair and reasonable” as measured by leadership, the community, and the standards for non-profit foundations.
+Historical approval of expenses does not obligate the Foundation to approve like expenses in the future.

-- Event Services, Catering, and Space for Chapter Meetings
+- Event Services, Catering, and Space for Chapter Meetings and Local Events

 - Graphic Design

-- Technical Contractor
+- Technical Contractor (i.e., Developer or Technical Editor)

 - Software Licenses

-- Annual Celebratory Leader Gatherings
+- Celebratory Gatherings